daattali/beautiful-jekyll/code-of-conduct.md

 ### **Harassment:**

 Harassment of any kind, including deliberate intimidation, stalking, or unwanted attention, will not be tolerated.
 If people tell you "no" or to leave them alone, your business with them is done.
 If you continue to attempt to have contact with those people, you may be removed from event spaces.
-Fur Squared is not responsible for solving any interpersonal problems that may arise between individual members and will use its sole discretion in determining appropriate interventionary measures.
+Fur Squared is not responsible for solving any interpersonal problems that may arise between individual attendees and will use its sole discretion in determining appropriate interventionary measures.

 Harassment includes (but is not limited to):